ClickHouse storage

 Production observability for traces, logs, metrics, scores, and feedback.

 For local development, use a composite store that combines LibSQL (for memory and workflows) and @mastra/duckdb (for observability).
-Neither alone covers a development setup: LibSQL does not implement the observability domain, and DuckDB does not implement the other domains.
+Neither alone covers a development setup: LibSQL doesn't implement the observability domain, and DuckDB doesn't implement the other domains.
 See the observability overview for an example.

 InstallationDirect link to Installation